-The Case Manager shall work with the person to implement the person-centered PCP, and ensure that the PCP is updated at set time intervals, or more frequently if needed and/or requested by the person.
+The case manager or ICT shall work with the participant to implement the PCSP and ensure that the PCSP is updated at set time intervals, or more frequently if needed and/or requested by the participant.

-Specifically, the Case Manager shall:
+Specifically, the case manager or ICT shall:

-1. Assist with initiating services and accessing community supports;

-2. Coordinate care across the various and multiple services and /or providers connected to the person's service plan, regardless of source of payment;

-3. Monitor the person to ensure that needs and preferences are being met and that the person receives services described in the person's ISP in type, scope, duration, and frequency.
-If results of routine monitoring activities necessitate updates to the ISP, this should be done within seven (7) days of said monitoring activity, with mandatory signatures of the person and the Care Manager.

-4. Review and update the ISP at least every twelve (12) months or when the person's functional needs change, circumstances change, quality of life goals change, or at the person's request.

-a.
-The Case Manager must respond to the person's requests for updates within forty-eight (48) hours, with completion of the update within seven (7) days.

-b.
-The updated ISP must be done via face-to-face discussions with the person whose plan is being developed, other contributors chosen and invited by the person, and representatives of the person's interdisciplinary team, as possible.

-c.
-The updated ISP must incorporate feedback of members of the person's interdisciplinary team and other key individuals if and when they are unable to participate in face-to-face discussions inclusive of the person.

-d.
-The updated ISP must include approval signatures the person and the Case Manager.

-5. Assist in obtaining required documents for the initiation of and on-going maintenance of services (e.g., securing physician orders, etc.), particularly at the time of required renewals and recertification;

-6. Ensure quality of care and service provision, including identification and resolution of problems with providers and services identified in the ISP;

-7. Provide supportive counseling to the person and family, as appropriate.

-8. Maintain records to provide supportive documentation of all conflict-free care management services provided.
-All records must be maintained in a manner consistent with District of Columbia privacy and confidentiality rules.

-9. Ensure that Medicaid renewals and any required re-certifications are complete before the end of a person's renewal or certification period, including ensuring the person obtains annual level of care redetermination.

-10. Monitors implementation of ISP via monthly (at minimum) check-ins that are documented in DC's electronic care management system to ensure that persons are receiving services per their plan.
+- 1. Assist with initiating services and accessing community supports. - 2.
+Coordinate care across the various and multiple services and/or providers connected to the participant's service plan, regardless of source of payment. - 3.
+Monitor to ensure that needs and preferences are being met and that the participant receives services described in the participant's PCSP in type, scope, amount, duration, and frequency.
+If results of routine monitoring activities necessitate updates to the PCSP, this should be done within seven (7) days of said monitoring activity, with mandatory signatures of the participant and the case manager or ICT. - 4.
+Review and update the PCSP at least every twelve (12) months or when the participant's functional needs change, circumstances change, quality of life goals change, or at the participant's request. - a.
+The case manager or ICT must respond to the participant's requests for updates within forty-eight (48) hours, with completion of the update within seven (7) days. - b.
+The updated PCSP must be done via face-to-face discussions with the participant whose plan is being developed, other contributors chosen and invited by the participant, and representatives of the participant's interdisciplinary team, as possible. - c.
+The updated PCSP must incorporate feedback of members of the participant's interdisciplinary team and other key individuals if and when they are unable to participate in face-to-face discussions inclusive of the participant. - d.
+The updated PCSP must include approval signatures of the participant and the case manager or ICT representative. - 5.
+Assist in obtaining required documents for the initiation of and on-going maintenance of services (e.g., securing physician orders, etc.), particularly at the time of required renewals and recertification. - 6.
+Ensure quality of care and in service provision, including identification and resolution of problems with providers and services identified in the PCSP. - 7.
+Provide supportive counseling to the participant and family, as appropriate. - 8.
+Maintain records to provide supportive documentation of all conflict-free care management services provided.
+All records must be maintained in a manner consistent with District of Columbia privacy and confidentiality rules. - 9.
+Ensure that Medicaid renewals and any required re-certifications are complete before the end of a participant's renewal or certification period, including ensuring the participant obtains an annual level of care redetermination. - 10.
+Monitors implementation of PCSP via monthly (at minimum) contacts, which are documented in the applicable care management system, to ensure that participants are receiving services per their plan.
+For fee-for-service participants, the system of record is DC's electronic care management system; for D-SNP-enrolled participants, the D-SNP's care management system.